mrkkrp/markkarpov.com/tutorial/ghc-optimization-and-fusion.md

 inlining, it's important to understand a couple of things about how compiled Haskell programs are stored.

-Just like with many other languages that compile to native machine code, after compilation we get `.o` files, called [object files][object-file].
-They contain object code, which is machine code that can be used in an executable, but cannot usually be executed on its own.
+As with many other languages that compile to native machine code, after compilation we get `.o` files, called [object files][object-file].
+They contain object code, which is machine code that can be used in an executable but cannot usually be executed on its own.
 Every module produces an object file of its own.
-It's hard to work with just object files, because they contain information in not very friendly form—you can execute it, but you cannot reason about it.
+It's hard to work with object files alone, because they contain information in a not very friendly form—you can execute it, but you cannot reason about it.

 To keep additional information about a compiled module, GHC also creates *interface files*.
-They contain the version of GHC that was used, list of modules that the compiled module depends on, list of things it exports and imports, and other information.
-Most importantly, interface files contain the bodies of inlineable functions which can be used for cross-module inlining.
+They contain the version of GHC that was used, the list of modules that the compiled module depends on, the list of things it exports and imports, and other information.
+Most importantly, interface files contain the bodies of inlineable functions, which can be used for cross-module inlining.
 This is an important thing to understand: *we cannot inline a function if we don't have its body verbatim*.
-Unless the function's body is dumped in an interface file, we only have object code which cannot be used for inlining.
+Unless the function's body is dumped in an interface file, we only have object code, which cannot be used for inlining.

 #### How to control inlining